 In humans, nine studies were conducted to examine the effect of Tamoxifen on bone resorption.
 Fornander et al. were the first to observe that there was no increase in bone loss in patients taking Tamoxifen over 2 to 5 years.

 The conclusion of these studies is that in both premenopausal as well as postmenopausal women taking Tamoxifen; bone density is maintained or even increased in relation to control groups.

-- The mechanism by which Tamoxifen exerts a promoting effect of endometrial growth in some patients as well as a growth inhibitory effect in others is still unknown.
-However, there is evidence that Tamoxifen therapy increases the detection rate of endometrial malignant pathology.
-Some authors suggest that Tamoxifen may be an inducer or promoter of this type of neoplasia.
+- The mechanism; by which Tamoxifen exerts a promoting effect of endometrial growth in some patients as well as a growth inhibitory effect in others is still unknown.
+Furthermore, there is evidence that Tamoxifen therapy increases the detection rate of endometrial malignant pathology.
+Some authors suggest that it may be an inducer or promoter of this type of neoplasia.

 - It was found that the type of endometrial cancer is low grade malignancy presenting in women older than 50 years and produces symptoms in early stages.
 The study concludes that the risk of endometrial carcinoma associated with Tamoxifen is 2/1000 women/year vs 1/1000 in the general population.
 However, the dose of Tamoxifen did not seem to play any role.

 - Clearly the benefits of Tamoxifen in treating breast cancer far exceeds any adverse effects.
 Thus, the risk of dying from endometrial carcinoma is much lower than dying from a breast cancer recurrence.